-- i.
-When to accept hospitality is very much a matter of judgement given the particular circumstances. - ii.
+- When to accept hospitality is very much a matter of judgement given the particular circumstances. - ii.
 These guidelines are directed at any hospitality offered by firms or contractors and not hospitality offered when a Member or Officer is attending a function organised by a local authority or professional body. - iii.
 Your must exercise the utmost discretion in accepting 'outside' hospitality of any kind.

-- iv.
+Members and Officers should not encourage business contacts to provide hospitality to them, or indirectly to other colleagues, friends or relatives. - iv.
 In general terms it will usually be more acceptable to join in hospitality offered to a group than to accept something unique to yourself.
 Contact established at a social level can often be helpful in pursuing the Council's interest.
 What is important is to avoid any suggestion of improper influence and to avoid giving others the opportunity reasonably to impute improper influence. - v.
 Meals provided to allow parties to discuss business, or following, or prior to, such a discussion are usually acceptable.
 A useful test will often be whether you would provide refreshments if the venue were reversed.
-Examples of hospitality which is likely to be unacceptable would be paid holidays, complimentary tickets to sporting events, use of company flats or hotel suites, or special concessionary rates which are not openly, and as a matter or practice, available equally to other organisations. - vi.
-Any hospitality offered should be notified to the Chief Executive in the case of Members and Directors, to the appropriate Director in the case of Heads of Service Manager and staff reporting direct to Directors, and to the appropriate Head of Service Manager in the case of other staff and recorded in the registers kept by them for that purpose.
-In the case of Officers, the acceptance of any hospitality should (wherever possible) first be authorised by the appropriate Director or Head of Service Manager or (in the case of a Director) by the Chief Executive.
-If an offer of hospitality is accepted, the reason why it is appropriate to accept should be recorded in the register. - vii.
-The hospitality registers will be made available to the public for scrutiny on request.
-The registers will be inspected annually on behalf of the Monitoring Officer and may will be reported to the Standards Committee.
+Examples of hospitality which is likely to be unacceptable would be paid holidays, complimentary tickets to sporting events, use of company flats or hotel suites, or special concessionary rates which are not openly, and as a matter or practice, available equally to other organisations.
+In addition, where the Council is involved in a procurement exercise, accepting hospitality from known bidders or known potential bidders is not acceptable. - vi.
+Any hospitality offered should be notified to the Chief-ExecutiveMonitoring Officer in the case of Members and Directors, to the appropriate Director in the case of Service-Manager-Heads of Service and staff reporting direct to Directors, and to the appropriate Service-Manager-Head of Service or Manager in the case of other staff. and-All offers of hospitality should be recorded in the central Registers of Gifts and and All offers of hospitality should be recorded in the central Registers of Gifts and and All offers of hospitality should be recorded in the central Registers of Gifts and and All offers of hospitality should be recorded in the central Registers of Gifts and and All offers of hospitality should be recorded in the central Registers of Gifts and All offers of hospitality should be recorded in the central Registers of Re